sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 ## The real implementation

-The test for the real implementation will need a litle more setup.
-We know that the current approach will throw an expection if our test is just:
+The test for the real implementation will need a little more setup.
+We know that the current approach will throw an exception if our test is just:

 ```kotlin
 @ParameterizedTest